 1 STANDARD - STANDARD mapping is activated when LED 1 lights up.
 1TC STANDARD with TC - STANDARD mapping with traction control is activated when LED 1 and TC light up.
 2 ADVANCED - ADVANCED mapping is activated, when LED 2 lights up.
 2TC ADVANCED with TC - ADVANCED mapping with traction control is activated when LED 2 and TC light up.

-The engine characteristic can be changed using button $\boldsymbol{\mathsf{MAP}}$ on the combination switch.
+The engine characteristic can be changed using button MAP on the combination switch.

-The Launch Control and the traction control can also be activated via the combination switch
+The launch control and the traction control can also be activated using the combination switch

 6.7 Overview of indicator lamps